Connect with us

 Because obesity is a known risk factor for serious health problems, its rapid increase during the COVID-19 pandemic raised alarms.

 Without intervention, many obese adolescents will remain obese as adults.
-Even before adulthood, some children will have serious problems beginning in their preteen years.
+Even before adulthood, some children will have serious health problems beginning in their preteen years.

 To address these issues, in early 2023, the American Academy of Pediatrics released its first new obesity management guidelines in 15 years.